Erio-Harrison/write-you-an-autopilot-sys/tutorial/English/6Implementation of network communication server (thread pool).md

 ![result](/asset/network.png)

 It means that it runs successfully.
-The following outputs are because we did not establish more network communication mechanisms, so there are small errors.
-The specific reasons can also be seen from the client and server codes.